 Oracle is on a partnership roll.
 In the same week the database giant agreed to an enterprise cloud

-computing alliance with Microsoft, the company has signed a comprehensive, nine-year partnership with rival Salesforce.com, spanning all three tiers of cloud computing: applications, platform and infrastructure
+, the company has signed a comprehensive, nine-year partnership with rival Salesforce.com, spanning all three tiers of cloud computing: applications, platform and infrastructure

 Under the terms of the partnership, Salesforce.com will standardize on the Oracle Linux operating system, Exadata-engineered systems, the Oracle Database and Java Middleware Platform.

 "Larry [Ellison] and I both agree that Salesforce.com and Oracle need to integrate our clouds," said Marc Benioff, Salesforce chairman and CEO.
 Benioff said Salesforce.com's Customer Relationship Management solution integrated with Oracle's Fusion Human Capital Management and Financial Cloud "is the best of both worlds: the simplicity of Salesforce.com combined with the power of Oracle."

 For its part, Oracle plans to integrate Salesforce.com with Oracle's Fusion HCM and Financial Cloud, and provide the core technology to power Salesforce.com's applications and platform.
 Salesforce.com will also implement Oracle's Fusion HCM and Financial Cloud applications throughout the company.

 "When customers choose cloud applications they expect rapid low-cost implementations; they also expect application integrations to work right out of the box -- even when the applications are from different vendors," said Larry Ellison, CEO at Oracle.
 "That's why Marc and I believe it's important that our two companies work together to make it happen, and integrate the Salesforce.com and Oracle Clouds."